tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 ```
 #### Modifying Rescources

-Modifying rescources demontrates the power Terraform has, if you want to delete a certain rescource or even a name, Terraform is smart enough to see the difference in changes and delete it.
+Modifying rescources demontrates the power Terraform has, if you want to delete a certain rescource or even it's tags, Terraform is smart enough to see the difference in changes and delete it.
 For example if you had:

 ```json
 resource "aws_instance" "web-server " {